Call for Papers 2019

-- Field report (45 min): Your field report illustrates which changes (either evolutionary or disruptive) have/had to be addressed in your company/your project in order to better intermesh development, test and IT operation.
-You outline where and how QA and tests are involved and explain which new or changed procedures/methods/techniques/tools have been/will be applied.
-You discuss which results have been/will be achieved and how the use can be evaluated from a current point of view, which will be achieved in comparison to the previous situation (e.g. risk reduction, quality gain, time gain, cost saving, error prevention, standardization of procedures etc.).
+- Field report (45 min): Your field report shows which changes (evolutionary or disruptive) have to be mastered in your company or project in order to be successful in development, test or IT operations.
+It describes where and how QA and testing are affected and explain which new or changed procedures, methods, techniques and tools have been used.
+It discusses which results were/are achieved and how, from today's perspective, the benefits achieved in comparison to the previous situation are assessed (e.g. risk reduction, quality gain, time gain, cost savings, error avoidance, standardization of procedures, etc.).

-- Tutorial (90 min): Your tutorial presents a certain method (e.g. test-driven development) in detail or deepens a special aspect of the conference topic (e.g. continuous deployment).
-The participants become familiar with the method in particular, from the theoretical principles up to the practical application of the technique.
+- Tutorial (90 min): Your tutorial introduces a certain method (e.g. Test-Driven-Development) in detail or deepens a special aspect of the conference topic (e.g. test cloud-based applications, test of AI/ML algorithms).
+The participant learns the method from the theoretical basics to the application of the technology in practice.

-- Solution workshop (45 min): You would like to present your tools, products and services in the context of software quality and software tests?
-As an exhibitor, you have the opportunity to expressively present your solutions to a qualified target group within the framework of a solution workshop designed by you.
+- Solution workshop (45 min): You want to present your tools, products or services in the field of software quality and software testing?
+As an exhibitor, you have the opportunity to present your solution to a qualified target group in a meaningful way within the framework of a solution workshop you have designed.

-- Software/hardware development managers, IT managers, team leaders benefit from diverse examples of how to further improve procedures and processes.
+- SW/HW development managers, IT managers and team leaders benefit from a wide range of examples of how procedures and processes can be further improved.

-- Test designers, test automation specialists, testers and developers learn techniques and tools which improve their daily practice
+- Test designers, test automators, testers and developers get to know techniques and tools that help in daily practice.

-Please send your contribution with your contact details by May 22, 2018 at the latest via the following web form: www.qs-tag.de/en/call-for-papers-form/.
+Please submit your contribution with your contact details by 30.
+April 2019 at the latest via web form on the conference website: www.qs-tag.de/en/call-for-papers-form.
 The respective guidelines are to be found on our conference website www.qs-tag.de/en/.
 The respective Speaker Conditions and Speaker Guidelines are to be found here.

 The selection of the contributions will be done by an independent program committee.
-The notification of your contribution’s acceptance will be given (according to current plans) by June 30, 2018.
+Notification of acceptance of your contribution will be sent (according to current planning) by 30.06.2019.

 Best Paper Award

-The rewarded Best Papers of the recent years can be as examples found here: www.qs-tag.de/en/event-information/best-paper-award/
+The award-winning Best Papers of recent years can be found as examples here: www.qs-tag.de/en/event-information/best-paper-award/

 The exhibition area is limited!
 Secure your preferred place with an early registration.
 Please contact us per email to email@example.com.